Skip to Main Site Navigation Skip to Content Skip to Footer

 Arrow

 Eastern’s Liberal Arts Core (ELAC) constitutes 40 of the 120 credits needed to graduate.
 ELAC is a systematic approach to support all Eastern students in mastering five "Learning Outcomes" — core competencies essential to successful careers and active civic lives.
 Each course in the Liberal Arts Core curriculum uses at least one "High Impact Practice" — engaging, active learning methods — to quantify and articulate the learning that takes place.
-The First-Year Experience combines foundation courses in mathematics and writing with exciting, engaging seminars of 19 or fewer students.
+The First-Year Experience combines foundation courses in mathematics and writing with exciting, engaging seminars of 20 students or fewer.
 ELAC also incorporates student-led academic planning in a student’s first year.

 students cheering holding a Congratulations Warriors! banner